EvansWinner/Apljack/README.md

 See the variables section at the top of the code.
-In particular, if you think you will need more than one second for APL to process a line of code, increase the value of $T.
+In particular, if you think you will need more than one second for APL to process a line of code, increase the value of $t.

+Finally note that BSD doesn't have the same /proc system setup that Linux does, so this doesn't work there, but a better way to do this should be found anyway.
+It would be nice if GNU APL had something like Haskell's "bird style" comments.
+Then none of this would be necessary.